 Since that time, many other laser hair removal suits have been filed.
 In 2007, a Chicago woman settled a lawsuit out of court following severe scars and burns from the ordeal.
 Two lawsuits were recently filed in Arizona along the same lines against different clinics following burning following laser treatments.

-If hurt during a laser hair removal operation, it is important to act quickly to hold the wrongdoers accountable.
+If you or someone you love was hurt during a laser hair removal session, it is important to act quickly to hold the wrongdoers accountable.
 For professional help, please reach out to The Rothenberg Law Firm LLP at 1-800-624-8888 or submit an online case evaluation at InjuryLawyer.com.
 Our experienced teams of legal professionals offer a free consultation.
 If we end up taking your case, we work on a contingency fee basis.
 That means there is no charge unless you successfully recover for your losses.
 Be sure to act quickly to ensure the statute of limitations does not expire on your claim.